Insider-Threat/Insider-Threat/TTPs/IT1046-Downloading Pre-employment Paperwork.md

 Version: 1.0

-Created: 06/06/22
+Created: 06/23/22

-Last Modified: 06/06/22
+Last Modified: 06/23/22

 ## **Overview:**
-The presence of employment paperwork on a company device can be an indication that the employee is about to leave the company or may be looking to work at multiple places at the same time.
-Be on the lookout for documents like background screening information, new hire welcome guide, or offer letters.
+The presence of pre-employment paperwork on a company device can be an indication that the employee is about to leave the company or may be looking to work at multiple places at the same time.
+Be on the lookout for newly created documents like background screening information, new hire welcome guide, or offer letters.

 ## **Example Scenario:**